Abibubble/ms4-lead-shot-hazard/README.md

 #### Returning Visitor Goals
-In addition to the First Time Visitor Goals, a Returning Visitor should be able to :
+In addition to the First Time Visitor Goals, a Returning Visitor should be able to:
 * Log in / out.
 * Be confident that the user's password is be stored securely.
 * Navigate intuitively, with no need to use the browser's back button.